JanHerca/urantiapedia/input/wikijs/help/github_topicindex_to_wiki.md

 ---

-The *Topic Index* files in TXT format are created and reviewed by *GitHub editors*.
+The *Topic Index* files in TXT format are created and reviewed by *Chief Editors*.
 These files should be left in folders like `input / txt / topic-index-xx` where `xx` is the code of the target language.

 To convert these TXT files to Wiki.js format, follow these steps:
 - Open *Urantiapedia Tools*.